alexandre-touret/alexandre-touret.github.io/content/posts/my-tech-library.en.md

 ## Conclusion
 Unfortunately, I haven't read plenty of fascinating books yet.
-I usually choose a book addressing architecture or design topics taking a look on [the Gregor Hohpe bookshelf](https://architectelevator.com/architecture/architect-bookshelf/).
+Regarding software architecture or design topics, I usually choose a book taking a look on [the Gregor Hohpe bookshelf](https://architectelevator.com/architecture/architect-bookshelf/) first.
 You will find many of the books I already mentioned in this article and many more!